Table of Contents

 This article delves into the differences between the three machines and which may be better suited to you, whether you’re buying for yourself or your gym.

 What Are The Different Types Of Leg Press?

 45 Degree Leg Press

-The 45 Degree Leg Press, sometimes referred to as the angled leg press, tends to be fairly common in a gym environment and often features an adjustable back pad and a footplate which sits at a constant 45 degree angle.
+The 45 Degree Leg Press, sometimes referred to as the angled leg press or incline leg press, tends to be most common in a gym environment and often features an adjustable back pad and a footplate which sits at a constant 45 degree angle.